-Another cool feature from RAIDBOXES: Git is already installed on the server - as is WordPress CLI (WP-CLI).
-The only thing left to do now is to pull your GitHub repository into the RAIDBOXES WordPress file tree.
+Another cool feature of Raidboxes: Git is already installed on the server - as is WordPress CLI (WP-CLI).
+The last thing to do is to pull your GitHub repository into the Raidboxes WordPress file tree.

 git push directly from your local device into your git repo.
 Instead, you pull it from a service like GitHub.

 (If you have already pushed your local development project to GitHub, please proceed to step 8).